 - – Language spell checker in 40 languages

-Another great point here is the fact that interaction is held in real-time – users can reply anywhere in the message, edit the content and add participants at any point in the process.
-And if two or more users are online within the discussion in the same time, they can talk to each other again in real-time.
+Another great point here is that interaction is held in real-time – users can reply anywhere in the message, edit the content and add participants at any point in the process.
+And if two or more users are online within the discussion simultaneously, they can talk to each other again in real-time.

 Here is the demo video from Google’s IO conference in San Francisco on May 27, 2009: